pvandervelde/mindvortex/src/posts/2100-01-05-Robotics-a-bumper-for-scuttle.md

 - My first piece of electronics / addition to scuttle
 - A bumper that will tell scuttle if it has hit something
-- Bumpers are really a last resort sensor
+- Bumpers are really a last resort sensor (and they are not even a sensor as such, they're a component)

 - CAD image for assembly